g-ongenae/assert-or-boom/doc/or/orBadGateway.md

 # orBadGateway

-Throw a Boom.Bad Gateway if the previous assertions where false.
+Throw a Boom.Bad Gateway if the previous assertions were false.

 ## Skeleton